User Guide

 -

-removes student named Osamu Dazai from the 3rd lesson. -
+removefromlesson 3 n/Osamu Dazairemoves student named Osamu Dazai from the 3rd lesson.

 Marking a student’s attendance :